antonycourtney/tabli/README.md

 # Tabli - A Chrome Tab Manager

-Tabli is my attempt to improve window and tab management in Chrome.
+Tabli is a simple, powerful tab manager for Google Chrome.

 ![Screenshot of Tabli Popup](screenshots/tabli-screenshot.png "Tabli screenshot")